Black Eyed Peas: 2009–2011: The E.N.D, The Beginning and hiatus

 The group's fifth studio album, The E.N.D, title that stands for "The Energy Never Dies", was released on June 3, 2009.
-The overall sound of the album has a more electro hop beat rather than the usual hip pop/R&B feeling of their previous albums.
-Following its release, will.i.am remarked that the album had been inspired by a trip to Australia, specifically the sound of The Presets' "My People".
-"The energy on the Presets' small little stage was crazy energy.
-That song My People – that shit is wild," will.i.am said, "That's the reason why this record sounds the way it does – my three months in Australia."
+The album has a more electronic influence than their previous albums, which will.i.am said was inspired by the Presets' "My People".
 In its first week, the album sold 304,000 copies and debuted at number 1 on the Billboard 200.
 In the United States, the album became the ninth album to top the one million mark in sales in 2009.
 The album spent 38 weeks within the top 10 of the Billboard 200.
-The E.N.D was the 7th best-selling album of 2009 in the U.S. It also debuted at number one in Australia, number two in New Zealand and three in the United Kingdom.
-Three additional singles, "Imma Be", "Alive", and "Meet Me Halfway", were released through the iTunes Store in the three weeks running up to the album's release.
+The E.N.D was the 7th-bestselling album of 2009 in the U.S. It also debuted at number one in Australia, number two in New Zealand and three in the United Kingdom.

 The first single "Boom Boom Pow" was released on March 30, 2009, in the U.S. on iTunes.
 The single sold 465,000 downloads in its first week of digital release, the third-largest number of download sales in a single week overall, and the largest single-week and debut-download totals by a group in the history of digital-download sales, reaching No. 1 on the U.S. The single also reached the top spot in Billboard Hot 100 and Pop 100. being the group's first U.S. No. 1, holding the spot for twelve consecutive weeks.
 It also reached number 1 in Australia, Canada, and the UK.
-On May 21, the Black Eyed Peas released "I Gotta Feeling" (produced by David Guetta) as the official second single from the album.
+On May 21, the Black Eyed Peas released "I Gotta Feeling" as the second single from the album.
 The single charted at number three and then went to number one on the UK Singles Chart.
 It debuted at number 2 on the Billboard Hot 100 behind "Boom Boom Pow" and later surpassed it, taking the number 1 spot.
-The Black Eyed Peas joined a group of artists who have held the No.1 and 2 Spot on the Billboard Hot 100 simultaneously.
+The Black Eyed Peas joined a group of artists who have held the No. 1 and No. 2 spots on the Billboard Hot 100 simultaneously.
 From April 18, 2009, when "Boom Boom Pow" reached No. 1, through October 10, 2009, the last week "I Gotta Feeling" was at No. 1, the group was on top of the chart for 26 weeks, more consecutive weeks than any other artist.